munificent/hauberk/note/2021-03-28 session fun.md

 hidden treasure.

 Instead of a quick battle every few steps, have fewer bigger encounters more spread out.
 So when the player is in an encounter, they're really in it and in that space for a while.
-And when they aren't in encounter, they have a good amount of time creeping through eerily quiet spaces letting their anticipation build.
+And when they aren't in an encounter, they have a good amount of time creeping through eerily quiet spaces letting their anticipation build.
 Let the dungeon generator's theming foreshadow the encounter they will eventually have.